Education

-The Transatlantic Divide In Language Learning
+The Transatlantic Divide in Language Learning

-The benefits of learning a foreign language are extensive and include the ability to converse with people during a foreign vacation as well as making someone searching for a job more marketable to potential employers.
-While learning foreign languages is ubiquitous in Europe, the story in the U.S. is completely different.
-Most European countries have a national-level mandate for studying languages at school but such standards are non-existent on the other side of the Atlantic where much of the legislation only exists at school district or state-level.
-The difference shows on the following infographic with European countries drastically outplacing the U.S. in language learning.
+While learning foreign languages is ubiquitous in Europe, where most students start learning English as early as primary school, the story in the U.S. is completely different.
+Most European countries have a national-level mandate for studying languages at school but such standards are non-existent on the other side of the Atlantic where such legislation only exists at school district or state-level, if at all.

 Description